hiulit/RetroPie-Fun-Facts-Splashscreens/README.md

 For now, this is the best way to use the splashscreen created by this script:

 * Create a **Fun Fact!™** splashscreen.
 See the [examples below](#examples).
-* Go to the **Splashscreen Menu** (the Splashscreen Menu can be accessed from the RetroPie Menu in EmulationStation or through the setup script under option 3)
+* Go to the **Splashscreen Menu** (the Splashscreen Menu can be accessed from the RetroPie Menu in EmulationStation or from the setup script under option 3)
 * Select the `Choose Own Splashscreen` option.
 See the [Splashscreen wiki](https://github.com/retropie/retropie-setup/wiki/splashscreen).
 * Select the recently created **Fun Fact!™** splashscreen.